hdtodd/WeatherStation/doc/WS-WP-Install.md

 1. To avoid destroying a functioning web site, the installation procedure does not automatically install the PHP code needed by Apache2 to display accumulated weather data.
 Read the `WeatherStation/src/Makefile` for instructions for manual installation.

-#Detailed Instructions
+# Detailed Instructions

-##WeatherProbe (WP)
+## WeatherProbe (WP)

 WeatherProbe is an Arduino .ino program -- essentially C++ with some constraints and with support for the Arduino devices.
 WeatherStation is a C program.
 Both programs are compiled and linked on the host system.

 The "host" is referenced here as a Raspberry Pi, but it could be any other Linux or Mac OSX system that offers the Arduino IDE environment.
-The installation procedure in `Makefile` assumes that the host is a Pi running systemd.
+The installation procedure in `Makefile` assumes that the host is a Pi running `systemd`.
 That procedure may succeed on other Linux systems, but you'll need to perform equivalent steps manually if you're running on OSX.

 The Arduino program is compiled and linked on the host to create a binary file that is executable by the Arduino.
-The Arduino binary code is uploaded to the Arduino over the USB serial port *and stays resident and active until replaced, even through power cycling*.
+The Arduino binary code is uploaded to the Arduino over the USB serial port **and stays resident and active until replaced, even through power cycling**.

 WP supports several sensor devices, but if any are absent, WP collects and reports data from whatever sensors it *does* see.
 WP will use a Chronodot real-time clock (I2C-connected, 1307-based RTC) if one is installed.
 But if no Chronodot is present, WP will use the Arduino's internal timer, with current date-time set by command from the controlling computer.
 As a result, WP will operate and present results (with zeros for missing sensors) with no connected devices.